-- Don’t increase it
+- Don’t increase your debt.

-- Reduce the interest rate
+- Reduce the interest rate you must pay.

-- Reduce the principal balance
+- Reduce the principal balance of your debt.

 How Does a Balance Transfer Credit Card Work?

 If you’re struggling with debt, but still have good credit, using a balance transfer card is one of the easiest ways to reduce your monthly payments.
 It’s a special type of card that offers low or no interest during a promotional period if you pay down another account—such as a credit card or an installment loan—and move all or a portion of your balance to the transfer card account.